jasonn0118/WineApp/README.md

 - React Router has been updated.
 - Using Redux with recent React Hooks(`useSelector`) is way easier.

-Here is the link for original project - [Wine App Tutorial](https://github.com/react-bootcamp/react-103)
+Here is the link for original project repo - [Wine App Tutorial](https://github.com/react-bootcamp/react-103)

 ### Built With